How to Evict a Tenant in Washington State

 This starts with filing an eviction complaint with the hopes of being awarded a judgment for unpaid rent, and any other costs that were written into the lease agreement.
 An eviction complaint also comes with a filing fee.
 A summons is issued to notify the tenant that an action has been filed against them, informing them of the deadline to respond.

-Serving the Tenant
+Serve the Tenant

 All of the above must be served on the tenant.
 The paperwork can be served by the county sheriff for a fee or you can hire a process server.
-While you can do it on your own, it's advisable to have it done by a professional to avoid mistakes that can lead to delay in the eviction process.
+While you can do it on your own, it’s advisable to have it done by a professional to avoid mistakes that can lead to delays in the eviction process.

-Attending the Court Hearing
+You Will Need to Attend the Court Hearing

 At the date scheduled for hearing on the order to show cause, the landlord should appear with any documentary evidence (written leases, records of payment, photographs of property, etc.) and be prepared to explain to the judge the reason for the eviction.
 If the tenant does not answer or appear, the judge may issue the writ of restitution and/or enter a default judgment for past-due rent, damages, and any other charges to which the landlord is entitled.
 If the tenant appears and answers, the judge will decide whether the tenant has presented any legal defense that requires a trial on the merits.
 Be aware that under RCW 59.18.080, the tenant must be current on the rent to obtain remedies against the landlord – in other words, the tenant cannot claim that the landlord is in violation of any duties as a justification for withholding rent.

-Removing the Tenant's Property
+The Process of Removing the Tenant’s Property During Eviction Process

 No doubt, if you have to take any step beyond serving an eviction notice, it's a hassle.
 Fortunately, most people who are presented with the threat of legal action will not stand their ground, so chances are pretty slim that you will have to go through all of this.
 But if that day comes, it's vital that you know the steps you must take to protect yourself and your investment.